maxijonson/tinder-bullseye/README.md

 1. I fetch people who liked me on the `teasers` endpoint.
 This gives me access to their photos (unblurred) as well as some other information which is not really useful to me.
 Note that the `id` is not the actual user account id, otherwise we would already be done!
 2. The `recs` (recommendations) endpoint gives us 20, you guessed it, recommendations.
 These people's `id` are their actual account `id` which we will pass to the `like` or `pass` endpoint.
 They also come with their pictures, which we will be using to compare with our teasers.
 3. Compare the picture(s) from the recommendation with the picture(s) from our teasers.
 If they kind of match (accuracy doesn't need to be perfect), it is a good chance we got that person!
-We can now ask if we wish to "like" or "pass" this person and poll the `like` or `pass` endpoint accordingly.
+We can now ask if we wish to "like" or "pass" this person and poll the `like` (press 'L'), `pass` (press 'P') or `superlike` (press 'S') endpoint accordingly.
 4. Repeat from step 2 until we found all the matches.

 ### Endpoints